marcin228/marcin228/README.md

 # Hello!

-Here is the latest project - playlist manager that enables to anonymously share youtube playlists via links, manage playlists stored on your device and play them just the way you like.
-Made with: React, TypeScript, Context API, react-router, framer-motion and more.
+Here is the latest project - playlist manager that enables to anonymously share youtube playlists via links, manages playlists stored on your device and plays them just the way you like.
+Made with: React, TypeScript, YouTube SDK, Context API, react-router, framer-motion and more.
 Codebase is available here: [PlayListen](https://github.com/marcin228/PlayListen)

----

 Please do no hesitate to try out my demos of Pixi.js, Phaser.js & Typescript.